MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 $ pip install -r requirements.txt
 ```

-Here you might have some trouble instaling libraries versions with the ones compatibles with the Nvidia Jeton Nano.
+Here you might have some trouble installing libraries versions with the ones compatibles with the Nvidia Jeton Nano.
 In this repository, I added a requirement.txt file which contains all versions of the libraries that I was able to install.
 But in any case, I strongly advise you to install them one by one instead of running the command with the requirements.txt file.

 Then you can follow steps 5 and 6 of the Installation process, but remember to replace *kinetic* by *melodic*.